Prior to placing different species of fish together in the same tank, you need to first find out if they compatible and can live together.

 We’ve included Barbs in this category, but, they are semi-aggressive in nature when left alone.
 However, they must always be kept in groups of 6 to 8 of the same species.

-They come in a huge variety of colors, are very small, and look very pretty inside your tank.
+They come in a wide variety of colors, are very small, and look very pretty inside your tank.
 Some of the popular sub-species include:

 - Green tiger